 Extreme breast tenderness or itchy nipples are also a sign of early pregnancy.

 A BBT chart that goes up at ovulation and then goes up again about 4-6 days later, especially if the temperatures stay high.

-As the fertilized egg implants into the uterine lining this can cause some very light bleeding.
-Women experience this as very light spotting a few days after ovulation.
+As the fertilized egg implants into the uterine lining, this can cause some very light bleeding.
+Some people experience this as very light spotting a few days after ovulation.
 Heavy bleeding could be a sign of something more serious and should be flagged up to your health care provider.

-This feels like a mild menstrual cramp and is often the first sign of pregnancy for many women
+This feels like a mild menstrual cramp and is often the first sign of pregnancy for many.

 If you are feeling these symptoms regularly but your pregnancy tests are negative you may be experiencing chemical pregnancies.
-If you are a patient at The YinOva Center we would like to know about this as this effects the treatment plan we draw up for you.
+If you are a patient at The Yinova Center we would like to know about this as this affects the treatment plan we draw up for you.
 We also advise you to tell your OB/GYN or RE as it will help them with their diagnosis.